 To select a sofa color or fabric pattern, always take into consideration any preexisting colors or patterns in the room.

 Neutrals work best in most rooms, especially small ones, but you can dress up your sofa by using more vibrant colors and patterns in the pillows or adding throws.
 A patterned fabric also works well in heavy usage areas as it can hide minor stains.

 Go with a strong color if you want to make a bold statement, but if you do so, consider buying a sofa with simpler lines.

 The real quality of a sofa comes from how it is put together on the inside.

 A good quality sofa is heavier because of its sturdy frame which is constructed of kiln-dried hardwood that is free from knots.

 The legs will be part of the frame and not screwed on.
 The cushion should retain its shape when you sit down, and not curve up.
 A combination of down and dense foam will let the seat maintain its shape for a long time.
 You shouldn’t be able to feel the frame through the padding, and when you check the back, make sure it doesn’t feel hollow, as that is a sign of inferior construction.

 Should You Consider an Indoor/Outdoor Sofa?

-Buying indoor/outdoor sofas is also an option and not just for the outdoor spaces.
+Buying a sofa that can be used both in and outside is also an option and not just for the outdoor spaces.